cksystemsteaching/selfie/manuscript/encoding.md

 This is nice but how do we then access individual characters of a string?
 Simple, by using our bitwise operations, of course!
 Selfie implements [loading](http://github.com/cksystemsteaching/selfie/blob/d5b7b78fa8db215544159718cb41a7406d39da78/selfie.c#L1335-L1345) and [storing](http://github.com/cksystemsteaching/selfie/blob/d5b7b78fa8db215544159718cb41a7406d39da78/selfie.c#L1347-L1360) characters of strings in memory accordingly.

 So, on the machine everything related to data happens at the granularity of words.
 Interesting.
-What is even more fascinating is that even all machine code is handled at that granularity as well.
+What is even more fascinating is that even memory addresses and all machine code is handled at that granularity as well.

+## Addresses

+The address of a byte or in fact a word in memory is obviously a positive number.
+On a mipster machine and many others as well, memory addresses are also represented by words.
+Thus the word size of such machines determines how many memory addresses can be distinguished and, as a consequence, how much memory can be accessed.
+A mipster machine, for example, supports up to 64MB of byte-addressed and word-aligned memory.
+Addressing that memory thus requires the 26 LSBs out of the 32 bits of a word.
+The remaining 6 MSBs are unused.

+X> The address of where the string literal `"Hello World!"` is stored in memory is an example of such a memory address represented by a word.

+Let us reflect on that for a moment.
+So, on a mipster machine, the 32 bits of a word can be used to encode characters, signed integers, and even memory addresses!
+That's right and this is not all.
+Even machine instructions are represented by words which is our next topic.

 ## Instructions